How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Overview of All Automatic Evaluation Results

-Table~\ref{tab:performance} presents a compilation of the results of all models trained as part of this work on all the evaluation benchmarks.
-We list multiple scenarios for all evaluation settings except AlpacaFarm, which has one setting.
+Table~\ref{tab:performance} presents a compilation of the results of all models trained as part of this work on all the core capability evaluation benchmarks.
+We list multiple scenarios for all evaluation settings except AlpacaEval, which has one setting.
 Please refer to \S\ref{app:evaluation_details} for the meanings of the reported metrics.
 We also calculate an average across benchmarks in Table~\ref{tab:performance}.
 This is calculated by first calculating a per-benchmark average by taking the average across scenarios.
 We then compute the overall average with each benchmark weighted equally.

+Additionally, for safety evaluation, we provide ToxiGen results broken down by group targeted in Table~\ref{tab:toxigen_full} for all models, from which we can see some groups are specially targeted, even after instruction tuning.
+We all provide full TruthfulQA results in Table~\ref{tab:truthfulqa_full}.
+The results are broken down into \% informative and \% truthful - see \citet{lin-etal-2022-truthfulqa} for details on these metrics.